-(0 (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Principles of Information Technology (1) 8 NONE Principles of Information Technology prepares students to adapt to emerging technologies used in the global marketplace.
+(Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles of Information Technology (1) 8 NONE Principles of Information Technology prepares students to adapt to emerging technologies used in the global marketplace.
 Students will enhance their reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.
 The students will research careers in the technology field, computer hardware, appropriate software, and network systems.
 The applications used include word processing, spreadsheets, database, presentation, design, and web publishing.
 Computer Science I K (1-LOTE) 9 - 12 Required Algebra I Computer Science I K is an introduction to the automated processing of information, including computer programming.
 This course gives students the conceptual background necessary to understand and construct programs, including the ability to specify computations, understand evaluation models, and utilize major constructs such as functions and procedures, data storage, conditionals and looping.
-At the end of this course, students should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Web Design (1) (formerly Web Tech I) 9 - 12 NONE Adobe Dreamweaver \$ NOCTI Web Design P Students will learn how to design, create, and maintain web pages including campus pages on the district website.
+At the end of this course, students should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Digital Media (1) 9 - 12 NONE Adobe Photoshop \$ P Through the study of digital media and its application in information technology, students will design and create multimedia projects that address customer needs.
+Students will learn skills such as creating digital graphics, digital photography, using audio editing software, and creating video files.
+The emphasis will be on utilizing the features in Adobe Photoshop included in the corresponding industry-recognized certification.
+Web Design (1) (formerly Web Tech I) 9 - 12 NONE IT Specialist- HTML and CSS Students will learn how to design, create, and maintain web pages including campus pages on the district website.
 Projects will incorporate tools such as HTML, Dreamweaver, Photoshop, Animate, Fireworks, digital cameras, and scanners.
-The emphasis will be on utilizing the features in Adobe Dreamweaver included in the corresponding industry-recognized certification.
-Students earning certifications in Adobe Animate, Dreamweaver and Photoshop are considered Web Design Specialists.
+The emphasis will be on utilizing the features in HTML & CSS included in the corresponding industry-recognized certification.
 Web Game Development (1) 10 - 12 Required Web Technologies I or Web Design Web Game Development will allow students to demonstrate creative thinking, develop innovative strategies, and use digital and communication tools necessary to develop fully functional online games.
 Web Game Development has career applications for many aspects of the game industry, including programming, art principles, graphics, web design, storyboarding and scripting, and business and marketing.
 Project-based Research Web Development (1) 11 - 12 Required Web Technologies II or Web Game Development This course is a supervised research study project-based class where students will apply knowledge and skills from previous web technologies courses in a related advanced/specialized field of study.
 Students are required to submit a formal project plan within two (2) weeks after enrollment in the course.
 The plan should specify the additional concepts and/or technologies that will be studied and utilized, along with an overview of the culminating project.